-- Information icon
+- o Information icon

 - Check box for selecting the object

 - Object type icon

 - Name of the object

-- Action menu button

-giving access to actions that may be performed on the object represented by the entry.
-Putting the cursor over the action menu icon displays oftenused actions (Change Properties, Cut, Copy, Delete) as a horizontal iconized action menu.

 - Size of an entry is indicated in bytes, in case of a folder in number of objects contained.

 - This may be followed by icons leading to additional information, e.g., in a folder page a members' icon 😚 will take you to the members' page of this folder.